 Office of the President

-Rosemont College announced today that President Sharon L. Hirsh, PhD, ’70 will retire on May 31, 2020.
+Rosemont College has announced that President Sharon L. Hirsh, PhD, ’70 will retire on May 31, 2020.

 Sharon Latchaw Hirsh, PhD, an alumna of the class of 1970, has been President of Rosemont College since 2006, after serving as Acting President and Interim President, respectively, during the illness and following the death of President Ann Amore.